gogamid/manual-tests/IOS/Map/Windowed/infoButton.md

 ## Scenario 1 Click on "i" symbol

-Checking if clicking on the "i" symbol redirects to General section of a Machine.
+Checking if clicking on the "i" symbol of a machine "Demo Device EdMe" redirects to General section of the machine.

 ### S1: Input